The MIDEQ Hub unpacks the complex and multi-dimensional relationships between migration and inequality in the context of the Global South.

 MIDEQ aims to empower changemakers at all levels with the knowledge and networks to develop and implement policies harnessing the developmental potential of South–South migration and draws on the expertise of twenty partner universities and six international organisations alongside local organisations.

 ODI experts Jessica Hagen-Zanker and Stephen Gelb are leading the ODI’s research for MIDEQ, with work packages focusing on migrant decision making and resource flows, respectively.
-ODI is also leading on communications for the Hub, led by Amy Leach.
+ODI is also leading on communications for the Hub, led by Nicole Johnson.

 The £20 million project is funded by UK Research and Innovation, as part of the Global Challenges Research Fund (GCRF), and ODI also receives co-funding from Irish Aid.